 Amy’s Indian law experience includes:

 - Little Traverse Bay Bands of Odawa Indians v.
 Snyder (W.D.
 Mich.
-2015 – present).
+2015 – 2019).
 Representing the Tribe in suit for recognition of treaty-defined reservation boundaries.